Nex-Otaku/php-rfc/README.md

 We strive to provide valuable feedback about RFCs to move PHP forward.
 Mailing list for this purpose is not good enough.

+## Questions
+Any questions about this project please ask here: https://github.com/Nex-Otaku/php-rfc/discussions

 ## Who
 * https://github.com/Nex-Otaku
 * https://github.com/badmansan